agonglomarel7/module_virtualisation_-_cloud_computing/foundation/README.md

 ## 📜 Terraform Plan Output

-Le résultat de la commande `terraform plan` est affiché ci-dessous :

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create

 Terraform will perform the following actions: